nivesh-sharma/credit-card-processing-task/README.md

 - Mockito Test Framework
 - Lombok
 - Maven
+- RESTful API

 ## Getting started

 - Clone the repo

-To get the Front-end React App running locally:
+To get the UI React App `credit-card-react-app` running locally:
 - `npm install` to install all required dependencies
 - `npm start` to start the local server

 The Application should run on `http://localhost:3000/`.

-To get the Back-end Java/Spring Boot/JPA application running locally:
+To get the Rest API's Java/Spring Boot/JPA/H2 application `credit-card-processor-jpa` running locally:

 - You can import the project on your favorite IDE:
    - Then Build and Run as Java Application